lismore/Lismore-Python-Blockchain/README.md

-# python
+# Lismore Python Blockchain

-A collection of Python scripts
+A blockchain project using Python